Latvia: Education and science

-The University of Latvia and Riga Technical University are two major universities in the country, both established on the basis of Riga Polytechnical Institute, which was evacuated to Moscow in 1914 when the World War I was started, and located in Riga.
+The University of Latvia and Riga Technical University are two major universities in the country, both successors to Riga Polytechnical Institute, and located in Riga.
 Other important universities, which were established on the base of State University of Latvia, include the Latvia University of Life Sciences and Technologies (established in 1939 on the basis of the Faculty of Agriculture) and Riga Stradiņš University (established in 1950 on the basis of the Faculty of Medicine).
 Both nowadays cover a variety of different fields.
 The University of Daugavpils is another significant centre of education.

 Latvia closed 131 schools between 2006 and 2010, which is a 12.9% decline, and in the same period enrolment in educational institutions has fallen by over 54,000 people, a 10.3% decline.

 Latvian policy in science and technology has set out the long-term goal of transitioning from labor-consuming economy to knowledge-based economy.
 By 2020 the government aims to spend 1.5% of GDP on research and development, with half of the investments coming from the private sector.
 Latvia plans to base the development of its scientific potential on existing scientific traditions, particularly in organic chemistry, medical chemistry, genetic engineering, physics, materials science and information technologies.
 The greatest number of patents, both nationwide and abroad, are in medical chemistry.
-Latvia was ranked 38th in the Global Innovation Index in 2021, down from 34th in 2019.
+Latvia was ranked 41st in the Global Innovation Index in 2025.